drop-games/eb-docs/docs/Appendix.md

 On-chain governance (including voting) and openness of blockchain allow for non-linear and distributed organizational structures (as well as ownership), democratizing the process of creation and leading to open and unrestrained innovation and collaboration

 **Collaboration with Other Projects** <br/>
 Interoperability between protocols elevates collaboration.
 Assets being in the custody of their true owners empowers third-party developers to build on top of existing asset bases.
-One item can be part of multiple different games, with the permission of it's owner.
+One item can be part of multiple different games, with the permission of its owner.
 Tokenized economy with DeFi elements enables free flow of capital and further collaboration between projects, stimulating

 <br/>